 Make Reservations for many of the areas below that are found in: Arizona National Forest Areas at Recreation Dot Gov We’ve used this system & found it easy, user friendly.

 Best Lake Camping in Arizona White Mountains

-Big Lake - A terrific place, Big Lake Recreation Area.
-575 acre lake & 6 campgrounds, in Apache-Sitgreaves National Forest, about 9000 ft. elevation.
+A terrific place, Big Lake Recreation Area.
+575-acre lake & 6 campgrounds, in Apache-Sitgreaves National Forest, about 9000 ft. elevation.

-- Paved roads lead to sites, most have no hookups, water available in season.
-There's a dump station & store.
+- Paved roads lead to sites, most have no hookups, and water is available in season.
+There’s a dump station & store.

 - We camped here as tenters about 30 years ago, with friends.
 Spent time catching crayfish & cooked them up for dinner.
 Fabulous time.